 Your First Validation, The Easy Way

-CsvPath is a rules-based validation language.
-Rules that define when data is valid are powerful.
-A rule can do things that a structural approach can't do.
+CsvPath Language offers both rules-based validation and schemas.
+Validation rules are powerful.
+A rule can do things that a schema can't do.
 But sometimes just clarifying the shape of the data is enough.
-You can read more about the difference between these approaches here.
+Both approaches are important tools.

-Here we're using line() to specify what a line of data looks like in a valid CSV or Excel file.
 We expect exactly three headers and require two of them to always have values.

 field will become the csvpath's identity

-, available on the CsvPath
+.
+The identity is available on the CsvPath

 instance's identity